hashicorp/packer/website/source/docs/post-processors/compress.html.markdown

 ---
 layout: "docs"
 page_title: "compress Post-Processor"
+description: |-
+  The Packer compress post-processor takes an artifact with files (such as from VMware or VirtualBox) and gzip compresses the artifact into a single archive.
 ---

 # Compress Post-Processor

 Type: `compress`

-The compress post-processor takes an artifact with files (such as from VMware or VirtualBox) and gzip compresses the artifact into a single archive.
+The Packer compress post-processor takes an artifact with files (such as from VMware or VirtualBox) and gzip compresses the artifact into a single archive.